FROM OUR PRESIDENT:

 Through a partnership with OPB, Literary Arts and the National Book Foundation, the finalists for the National Book Awards were announced live on public radio for the first time.
 The announcement was broadcast on Think Out Loud, as well as carried by a live video stream and blog.
 The initiative won first place in the Innovation Award (Online) category from the Society of Professional Journalists.

-OPB received a $750,000 commitment from the Robert D. and Marcia H. Randall Charitable Trust to support OPB's educational programming serving learners of all ages throughout Oregon and southwest Washington.
+OPB receives a $750,000 commitment from the Robert D. and Marcia H. Randall Charitable Trust to support OPB's educational programming serving learners of all ages throughout Oregon and southwest Washington.

 Independent Auditor's Report and Financial Statement — FY13 (PDF)